DrNoobPy/hello-world/README.md

 # hello-world
-One small step for other but one giant leap for me
+One small step for others but one giant leap for me